deadlydog/deadlydog.github.io/_posts/2014-03-24-template-solution-for-deploying-tfs-checkin-policies-to-multiple-versions-of-visual-studio-and-having-them-automatically-work-from-tf-exe-checkin-too.md

 </pre>
 </div>

-All of the attributes on the class are put there by default, except for the “[ProvideAutoLoad("ADFC4E64-0397-11D1-9F4E-00A0C911004F")]” one; this attribute is the one that actually allows the Initialize() function to get called when Visual Studio starts.&#160; You can see in the Initialize method that we hook up an event so that the UpdateCheckinPoliciesInRegistry() function gets called when VS is closed, and we also call that function from Initialize(), which is called when VS starts up.
+All of the attributes on the class are put there by default, except for the “[ProvideAutoLoad("ADFC4E64-0397-11D1-9F4E-00A0C911004F")]” one; this attribute is the one that actually allows the Initialize() function to get called when Visual Studio starts.
+You can see in the Initialize method that we hook up an event so that the UpdateCheckinPoliciesInRegistry() function gets called when VS is closed, and we also call that function from Initialize(), which is called when VS starts up.

-You might have noticed that this class is abstract.&#160; This is because the VS 2012 and VS 2013 classed need to have a unique ID attribute, so the actual VSPackage class just inherits from this one.&#160; Here is what the VS 2013 one looks like:
+You might have noticed that this class is abstract.
+This is because the VS 2012 and VS 2013 classed need to have a unique ID attribute, so the actual VSPackage class just inherits from this one.
+Here is what the VS 2013 one looks like:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:85de8469-8a51-4b97-9918-d7b9d080d4d6" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>